Bookcliff Community Solar Garden

 Serve the low & moderate income (LMI) families in the local community

-The goal is to donate a minimum of 50% of the energy production to the local housing authorities, Energy Outreach Colorado & other Service Subcribers to serve the LMI community, & to sell the balance of the energy at a below market price that will guarantee these subscribers a minimum 30% reduction in their electrical utility bill.
+The goal is to sell a minimum of 51% of the energy at a below market price to LMI households that will guarantee these subscribers a minimum 30% reduction in their electrical utility bill.
 This will provide long-term & stable energy pricing for subscribers.

 Also, a section of the field below the PV array will be set aside to grow produce for an inexpensive Community Supported Agriculture (CSA) & food donations to local food banks to support their hunger relief programs in the community.